DanielCardonaRojas/DollarGestureRecognizer/readme.md

 To get started with this project, you'll want to first familiarize yourself with the code in the DollarGestureRecognizer/Core directory, as it contains the core functionality.
 From there, take a look at the DollarGestureRecognizerExampleVC.swift and CanvasView.swift files to understand how the user interface works.

 ## Running the Project
 On a mac device with XCode, open up *DollarGestureRecognizer.xcworkspace* (NOTE: *DollarGestureRecognizer.xcodeproj* may not work).
 You may need to change your "Team" under "Signing & Capabilities" before you start.
-There are 2 Schemes you can build and run, DollarGestureRecognizer or DollarGestureRecognizerExample, the DollarGestureRecognizerExample is the drawing app.
+There are 2 Schemes you can build and run, *DollarGestureRecognizer* or *DollarGestureRecognizerExample*, the *DollarGestureRecognizerExample* is the drawing app.

 Happy coding!